AlistairDriscoll/wafflehut/DEPLOYMENT.md

         "SECRET_KEY", "<your_secret_key>"
     )

+    os.environ.setdefault(
+        "CLOUDINARY_URL", "<your_api_key>"
+    )

 These variables are then put into the operating system, and now the env.py file must be added to the .gitignore file, along with the pycache (by typing '__pycache__/').
 All these actions are in place to help protect the user from malicious behaivior.
 Another thing to note is to keep the debug set to 'False' when the project is not in development, otherwise the user risks sharing private information that could also make them vulnerable to malicious attacks.

-Lastly, the database you are using will not have an idea of the models you are using, so you need to make your migrations, then migrate them by typing these commands into the terminal:
+Lastly, the database you are using will not have an idea of the models you are using, so you need to make your migrations and then migrate them by typing these commands into the terminal:

     python3 manage.py makemigrations
     python3 manage.py migrate